Kasjan4/442/README.md

-# Football Map
+# 442

 ## Overview

-My fourth and final project of the Software Engeneering Immersive bootcamp in General Assembly.
+My fourth and final project of the Software Engineering Immersive bootcamp in General Assembly.
 As a pair we built a full stack website, using React, Flask and PostgreSQL.
 Using GitHub and Git to collaborate, we were building on our skills to combine our JavaScript and Python knowledge.

 [CHECK IT OUT HERE](https://football-map.herokuapp.com/)

 ## Brief

 - Create a full stack website.
-- The webiste had to give functionality to the user, with a login/register page and to implement an API to reveal information.
+- The website had to give functionality to the user, with a login/register page and to implement an API to reveal information.
 - Our site was to be deployed using Heroku and the PostgreSQL extension.
 - Give the project meaning, as if the user would actually find the experience useful.
 - Use a framework for responsiveness.